-Do not step on the projector or place any objects upon it.
+16. Do not step on the projector or place any objects upon it.
 Besides probable physical damage to the projector, doing so may result in accidents and possible injury.

-- 11. Do not block the projection lens with any objects when the projector is under operation as this could cause the objects to become heated and deformed or even cause a fire.
-To temporarily turn off the lamp, press Blank on the projector or remote control. - 12.
-Do not place liquids near or on the projector.
+17. Do not place liquids near or on the projector.
 Liquids spilled into the projector may cause it to fail.
 If the projector does become wet, disconnect it from the power supply's wall socket and call BenQ to have the projector serviced.

-- This product is capable of displaying inverted images for ceiling mount installation. - Please use BenQ's Ceiling Mount Kit for mounting the unit and ensure it is securely installed.
+This product is capable of displaying inverted images for ceiling mount installation.

+Use only BenQ's Ceiling Mount Kit for mounting the projector and ensure it is securely installed.